-In a smaller city, their fleet size is limited.
+In a smaller city, the fleet size is limited.
 You might spend several hours waiting for the next return, which then has to be cleaned prior to delivery.

 If you'll be flying into a smaller airport or renting in a small city, build some wait time into your itinerary.

 Failing to Make Pre-Rental Inspection

-If you don't notice scratches, cracks in light covers, mirrors or windshields, body dents, chipped paint, stains on the upholstery and other seemingly minor problems if a car when you rent it, you might have to pay for it.
+If you don't notice scratches, cracks in light covers, mirrors or windshields, body dents, chipped paint, stains on the upholstery, and other seemingly minor problems of a car when you rent it, you might have to pay for it.

 If possible, do a walk-around with the agent, making note of any such issues.
 The next-best option is to do the inspection alone and let the company know on the way off the property that you found some items for which you do not want to be charged upon return.